NeuroTechX/ntx_slack_archive/general.md

  >yes, exactly, I think that is their ultimate goal.
 Apparently they also applied for patents, but we'll just see them when they are approved.

+4/26/2017 8:07 AM

+ **jmhorschig** :

+ >It's very hard with MEG (colleagues of mine did that, see <http://www.mpi.nl/departments/neurobiology-of-language/projects/mous-mother-of-all-unification-studies>).
+Not sure if gamma is sufficient.
+I think what FB wants is to use NIRS and hope for a combination of "electrophysiological" signals using FOS and hemodynamic responses, thereby getting the best of both worlds.
+What might work is some combination of an error-signal and auto-write based on previous conversations and the current conversation.
+So, something similar to this: <http://www.theverge.com/2016/1/21/10805398/friends-neural-network-scripts> and then detecting if the predicted/suggested phrasing is what the user intends to say.
+When writing about this, yes, I think this is what they plan to do.
+It's the only thing that is probably possible and fits with the knowledge and experience FB already has.
+And it might work up to a certain extent.
+Users will probably be like "nah, I didn't want to write exactly that, but something along these lines, so ok.
+Send!".
+But that'll be more the deep NN doing the work being individualized by having analyzed previous conversations.
+What do you think?